unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 // form the message to sign
 // note that the object has to be sorted for consistency; we use deep-sort-object to verify signatures
-// you can use a different approach to sort records, but using the same library to sort ensures that the signatures will match const message = JSON.stringify(sortObject({records, owner, strictName, timestamp}));
+// you can use a different approach to sort records, but using the same library to sort ensures that the signatures will match const message = JSON.stringify(sortObject({records, strictName, timestamp}));

 // The Secret API Token provided by UD in your Partner account const signatureKey = "someKey";
-// create the hmac digest
+// create the hmac-sha256 digest
 const signature = crypto.createHmac('sha256', signatureKey).update(message).digest('hex');
 // this is added to the signature parameter in the redirect URL to pass crypto records to UD console.log(signature);
 ```

 :::info
-You can use similar cryptography libraries for other languages to generate HMAC signatures.
+You can use similar cryptography libraries for other languages and [online tools](https://www.devglan.com/online-tools/hmac-sha256-online) to generate HMAC-SHA256 signatures.
 :::

 ## Step 4: Redirect Users to the Unstoppable Domains Website